RowanP4069/Arduino-Due-CAD-Resources/Shields/README.md

 *DUELib130425.lbr* - an Autocad part library by cowasaki in Autodesk Eagle/Fusion360 format retreived from https://forum.arduino.cc/t/due-shield-eagle-file/150210 2022-04-09

 *Blank Shield (from mega shield)* - depopluated versions of the arduino-mega-proto-Shield in Fusion360 and Eagle board formats.

+*Blank Shield (from Due)* - a depopulated version of the Arduino Due board intended as a starting point for shield design.
+In Fusion360 and Eagle formats.